Additional Instructions, Precautions and Policies

-Due to the wave start, many athletes will have to wait before beginning the event.
-Similarly, after the finish athletes may choose to wait for the results to be posted.
+Due to multiple wave times, most athletes will have to wait before starting their race.
+Similarly, after the finish, athletes may choose to wait for the results to be posted.
 Parents/guardians should provide appropriate sun protection in the form of sunscreen and clothing.
 The event will attempt to provide some shelter but participants should not count on it, as resources are limited.

 Parents/guardians should assure that the athlete is in a physical condition that will permit him/her to participate in the event without jeopardizing his/her health or that of other participants.

 The event will have a medical staff available in the event of an emergency.
 Parents/guardians should familiarize themselves with the location of the First Aid tent (see course map).
 It is located in the area outside the pool exit and next to the Transition Area entrance.
 First Aid personnel will be in the pool area and at the Finish Line.
 Event volunteers will be familiar with the location of the First Aid facility.

 Children that require prescription glasses must have a headband to hold the glasses in place during the event.
 If the glasses must be removed for the swim there will be a volunteer available to hold the glasses.
 Athletes who choose to wear non-prescription sunglasses during the bike and run should consider a headband but it is not mandatory.